Origin and History

 Service during the War

-During the first half of 1759, the regiment formed part of the Allied army of Ferdinand of Brunswick.
-It was attached to Mostyn division in the first line of the cavalry right wing.
+Early in 1759, the regiment took the field, called suddenly from its quarters by Ferdinand of Brunswick.
+It marched directly to the country of Hesse through roads no army had ever passed before and encamped at Rotenburg.
+In the early part of April, it proceeded to Fulda, where a cavalry division under Mostyn was assembled.
+This division was posted in the first line of the cavalry right wing.
+On April 10, Mostyn’s Division advanced towards the French positions.
 On April 13, the regiment took part in the battle of Bergen where it was deployed in the first column under the Hereditary Prince of Brunswick.
-In June, the regiment was still part of the main Allied army under the command of the duke Ferdinand of Brunswick.
-On August 1, it was present at the battle of Minden, in the second line of the right hand column under lord George Sackville.
-This cavalry corps did not take part to the battle despite several orders requesting its intervention.
+The regiment was not seriously involved in this battle and lost only one horse killed.
+In June, the regiment was still part of the main Allied army under the command of Duke Ferdinand of Brunswick.
+On August 1, it was present at the battle of Minden, in the second line of the right hand column under Lord George Sackville.
+This cavalry corps did not take part in the battle despite several orders requesting its intervention.
 Lord Sackville was later court-martialed and lost his command.
+In November, the weather being very severe, the regiment was permitted to leave the camp, and go into cantonments in the villages near the river Lahn.

 |Headgear||British mitre with: a blue front carrying the badge of the regiment (thistle within the circle of St. Andrew) and a crown over it; a small red front flap with the white horse of Hanover surmounted by the motto "Nec aspera terrent"; red back; a blue headband with a thistle embroidered between the letters “II.
 D.” in the middle part behind|